daikiejp/llama-jekyll/README.md

 ## Coming soon

-A llama theme for Jekyll
+A llama theme for Jekyll.

+2018